calincrist/gatsby-starter-netlify-cms/src/pages/blog/2020-05-12-step-up-your-button-theme-in-swiftui.md

 # Conclusion

 Congratulations!
 You made it this far and the reward is your own button component library that's easy to extend and customise.
+For example, what you can do is to enhance the button component to support loading states, displaying a spinner, making the button untappable.

 <br>